Turin: Literature

 A literary centre for many centuries, Turin began to attract writers only after the establishment of the court of the Dukes of Savoy.
 One of the most famous writers of the 17th century was Giambattista Marino, which in 1608 moved to the court of Charles Emmanuel I. Marino suffered an assassination attempt by a rival, Gaspare Murtola, and was later imprisoned for a year because of gossip that he had said and written against the duke.
 Perhaps, because of this, in 1615 Marino left Turin and moved to France.

 The main literary figures during the Baroque age in Turin were Emanuele Tesauro and Alessandro Tassoni.
 In the next century Torino hosted the poet Vittorio Alfieri from Asti for a while.
 The situation was very different in the 19th century, especially since the city became a point of reference for Italian unification and, subsequently, the capital of the Kingdom of Italy.
 Indeed, in those years Tommaseo, Settembrini and John Meadows resided in the city.
 A major literary and cultural woman of that time was Olimpia Savio.
 In the late 19th and early 20th centuries, Turin was home to writers such as Guido Gozzano, Edmondo De Amicis, Emilio Salgari and Dino Segre, the latter known by the pseudonym of Pitigrilli.

 Turin had a very important role in Italian literature after World War II.
 A major publishing house, Giulio Einaudi, published works by authors such as Cesare Pavese, Italo Calvino, Vitaliano Brancati, Primo Levi, Natalia Ginzburg, Fernanda Pivano, Beppe Fenoglio, Carlo Fruttero and Franco Lucentini.
 In more recent years, writers active in the city are Giovanni Arpino, Nico Orengo, Giuseppe Culicchia, Margherita Oggero, Laura Mancinelli, Alessandra Montrucchio, Alessandro Perissinotto, Guido Quartz, Piero Soria and Alessandro Baricco.
 Baricco was also among the founders of the Scuola Holden, dedicated to writing techniques teaching.

-In the local Piedmontese language has a literary tradition, with names such as Nicoletto da Torino, Ignas Isler, author of epic poems, and Eduard Calv.
+There is also a literary tradition in the local Piedmontese language, including authors such as Nicoletto da Torino, Ignas Isler (author of epic poems), and Eduard Calv.

 Religion

 The city is home to the well-known Shroud of Turin: a linen cloth bearing the image of a man who appears to have suffered physical trauma in a manner consistent with crucifixion.
+The shroud is taken by many Christians to be a miraculous image of Jesus at the time of his death.
 It is kept in the royal chapel of the Cathedral of Saint John the Baptist in the city centre.
 The shroud is one of the city's main symbols and tourist attractions, it is a symbol of religious devotion.

-Science and Technology
+Science and technology

-Turin had an Astronomical observatory where was active Giovanni Plana.
+Turin had an astronomical observatory used by Giovanni Plana.
 The scientist Amedeo Avogadro worked as a professor in Turin.
-The professor of Turin University Galileo Ferraris discovered the principle under electric motor during the 19 century.
+Galileo Ferraris, a professor at Turin University, discovered the working principles of the electric motor during the 19th century.

 In modern times, Turin hosted the CSELT telco laboratory.